 - collection of 65 potato recipes

-23 tasty gobi recipes:
+23 indian cauliflower recipes:

 2. aloo gobi curry restaurant style – a rich creamy potato cauliflower curry made restaurant style. excellent for special or festive occasions, guests or parties.